reciprocalreviews/reciprocalapp/DESIGN.md

 This document is a design specification for the Reciprocol Reviews (RR) platform.
 We intend it to specify the conceptual interaction design that people will experience when using the platform and rationale for those choices, as well as aspects of the design that are unresolved.
 It's primary purpose is to provide contributors with a high level checklist for implementation, but also a long term archive for _why_ it is designed the way it is.
-This document will _not_ specify low-level design details, like user interface mockups or visual design it; it will stay at the high level interaction flow and user-facing features, describing key pages, functionality, and features.
+This document will _not_ specify low-level design details, like user interface mockups or visual design it; it will stay at the high level interaction flow and user-facing features, describing key pages, functionality, data, and features.

 Since RR is a web application, the document is organized by **data**, detailing key data concepts and their relationships; **routes**, corresponding to areas of the web application and detailing their functionality; and **notifications**, which are types of emails that can be sent by the platform in response to user actions or other events.
 All other backend details for enabling this user experience should be covered in the [ARCHITECTURE](ARCHITECTURE.md) doc.